-The Skelligs region encompasses an area to the west of the Ring of Kerry between Cahersiveen and Waterville.
+The Skelligs region (Skelligs Ring) encompasses an area to the west of the Ring of Kerry between Cahersiveen and Waterville.
 It comprises Valentia Island, the Skellig Isles, Puffin Island and the mainland south of Valentia Island and north of Ballinskelligs Bay, including the towns of Portmagee and Ballinskelligs.

 The Skellig islands are two steep sided lumps of rock rising majestically from the sea and mainly inhabited by colonies of seabirds as well as Peregrine Falcons and Choughs.
 The larger island, Great Skellig or Skellig Michael is a World Heritage Site, the location of a well preserved 6th century monastery in which Christian monks dwelt for approximately 600 years.
 Little Skellig, closed to the public, is home to 27,000 pairs of Gannets, the second largest colony in the world.
 The Skelligs lie some 8 miles from the mainland.
 Boat trips generally operate from April to October and leave from Portmagee, Valentia, Cahirciveen, Derrynane and Ballinskelligs.